All treatment providers we recommend are regulated by the Care Quality Commission (CQC) or Care Inspectorate.

 During the process of actually creating the plan, individuals are encouraged to write it down to create a physical reminder.

-By keeping in mind their past substance usage, including triggers and cravings, and establishing a clear action plan in the event of relapse, individuals will have created a successful relapse prevention plan and be more prepared for life after rehabilitation.
+By keeping in mind their past substance usage, including triggers and cravings, and establishing a clear action plan in the event of relapse, individuals will have created a successful relapse prevention plan (such as learning about coping mechanisms and sober living houses) and be more prepared for life of sobriety after rehabilitation.

 Rehab 4 Alcoholism is able to match you to multiple drug and alcohol rehab clinics in Cheshire.